Kickstart Your 2026 💥

 • Carrying & holding – real-life strength for everyday loads

-You don’t need a high number of repetitions for this to be worthwhile.
-A good starting point is 6 to 10 controlled repetitions, take a break and then repeat.
+You don’t need a high number for this to be worthwhile.
+A good starting point is 6 to 10 controlled repetitions, take a short break, and then repeat.

 January 2026 Strava Challenges